crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 the contents inside a buffer is always accessed modulo the buffer's capacity (`'L109`, `'L211`, `'L409`) and the buffer's size is always nonzero, there are no buffer overruns.

-Thus it remains to prove that the buffer is not used after freed.
+Thus it remains to prove that the buffer is not used after it has been freed.
 Thanks to Crossbeam, we don't need to take care of all the details of memory reclamation; [this RFC][rfc-relaxed-memory] says that as a user of Crossbeam, we only need to prove that:

 - When a buffer is deferred to be dropped (`'L308`), there are no longer references to the buffer in the shared memory, and no concurrent mutators introduce a reference to the buffer in the memory